-- 50% of any deferral will be delivered within the Threadneedle Fund Deferral Plan (FDP), and of this amount: - 50% (i.e.25% of the Total Deferred Award) will be delivered in Units within the Managed Funds range; and - 50% (i.e.25% of the Total Deferred Award) will be delivered in units elected by the employee, subject to the review and approval by the Chief Investment Officer (CIO) to ensure that the deferral aligns appropriately to funds over which the employee has a material influence whilst not creating any conflicts of interest.
-In cases where the CIO does not approve the election then the Committee agrees to extend to the CIO the unfettered right to amend the units allocated, with the employee retaining the right to appeal to the Committee should they disagree. - 50% of any deferral will be delivered through the Ameriprise Financial Deferred Stock Unit (DSU) programme, or equivalent vehicles which mirror the economic impact of this plan and which are deemed appropriate and approved by the Committee from time to time.
+- 50% of any deferral will be delivered within the Threadneedle Fund Deferral Plan (FDP), and of this amount: - 50% (i.e.25% of the Total Deferred Award) will be delivered in Units within the Managed Funds range; and - 50% (i.e.25% of the Total Deferred Award) will be delivered in units elected by the employee, from a selection which is subject to review and approval by the Global Chief Investment Officer (CIO) to ensure that the deferral aligns appropriately to funds over which employees have a material influence whilst not creating any conflicts of interest. - 50% of any deferral will be delivered through the Ameriprise Financial Deferred Stock Unit (DSU) programme, or equivalent vehicles which mirror the economic impact of this plan and which are deemed appropriate and approved by the Committee from time to time.